Life

 Why do mutations of the BRCA genes cause problems?

-READ ALSO: What is accelerated MSN?
+READ ALSO: What is Samsung android messaging used for?

 Both genes produce proteins that help repair damaged DNA, keeping the genetic material of the cell stable.
 A damaged BRCA gene in either location can lead to increased risk of cancer, particularly breast or ovarian in women.